jerryhopper/fusionauth_app_arm64/README.md

 This is the Fusionauth Application for Arm64, Not officially supported but maintained by @jerryhopper.

+the source for this container is available in this repo : https://github.com/jerryhopper/fusionauth_app_arm64

 More info & documentation on the original product :  [fusionauth.io](https://fusionauth.io)

 ## Credits